MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 1. What is the average mercury content in swordfish in the Atlantic Ocean?
 1. Over the last 5 years, what is the average time to complete a degree for Duke undergrads?
-1. Does a new drug reduce the number of deaths in patients with severe heart disease?
+1. Does a new drug reduce the risk deaths in patients with severe heart disease?

 Each research question refers to a target **population**.
 In the first question, the target population is all swordfish in the Atlantic ocean, and each fish represents a case.